leoyu037/docker_tutorial/README.md

   }
   ```

 > So to recap, we now have a working instance of Elasticsearch running with seed data that can be used for development, and we didn't have to install Elasticsearch in our local development environment (yay for clean development environments!).
 We also have an easy way to start and stop our Elasticsearch container on demand, and we know how to seed fresh instances of our Elasticsearch with data (yay for being able to develop/test with a consistent data set!
-Also, seeding data into other containerized data stores usually works the same way).
+Also, most other data store images provide a similar way to seed data).
 Awesome!

 ### Introducing Docker Compose